sartaj/transient/readme.md

 ### Release Management

-- Update `module-config.json` with new cache name, and update any files moved around.
+- Update `service-worker.js` with new cache name, and update any files moved around.

 ### Editable Files

 One goal of this project is to be an easy template for other projects.

 - **modules/** - Where main code lies.
-- **module-config.json** - Naming convention to have configurations for different modules.
 - **entry.js** - File that defines/starts the code.
+- **service-worker.js top of file** - Given the issues with importing on service-workers, currently have to manually update files in there.
 - **app.webmanifest** - [Manifest definition](https://developer.mozilla.org/en-US/docs/Web/Manifest)
 - **icons** - App Icons